Randomization Can Reduce Both Bias and Variance: A Case Study in Random Forests: Random Forests and Hidden Patterns

 To understand how random forests can reduce bias in this example, we visualize the distribution of errors for each point in the training set and test set.
 In the center column of Figure \ref{hidden2d_high_snr.fig}, we show scatter plots of the test data points with $X_1$ on the horizontal axes and $X_2$ on the vertical axes.
 The color gradient shows the squared test error for each data point, darker colors indicate higher errors.
 The top plot shows the error distribution of the bagging ensemble and the bottom plot shows the error distribution of the SFS random forest and the color gradient is normalized across all plots.
 The right column in Figure \ref{hidden2d_high_snr.fig} shows these same plots but for the training data and training error.

 We observe from these plots that for bagging ensembles (top two plots) data points in the $0.6 \leq X_2 \leq 0.65$ horizontal band have higher training and test errors.
-This band corresponds to the region of $X_2$ where the DGP function $-\mathbbm{1}(0.6 \leq X_2 \leq 0.65)$ is active.
+This band corresponds to the region of $X_2$ where the DGP function $f_2(X_2) = -\mathbbm{1}(0.6 \leq X_2 \leq 0.65)$ is greater than zero.
 We also see that in this region, SFS (bottom two plots) reduces both training and test error relative to bagging.
-We conclude that in this example, the bagging ensemble is unable to capture the hidden pattern in feature $X_2$.
+We see from this example that the bagging ensemble is unable to capture the hidden pattern in feature $X_2$.
 The randomization from SFS better allows random forests to capture this effect, which can reduce the bias of the ensemble.

-Bagging ensembles are unable to capture the hidden pattern in $X_2$ due to the myopic nature of how decision trees are fit.
-In the full-depth trees of the bagging ensemble, feature $X_2$ is typically ignored until the lower layers, as we see in Figure \ref{hidden2d_tree.fig}.
+Bagging ensembles have trouble capturing the hidden pattern in $X_2$ due to the greedy nature of how decision trees are fit.
+In the full-depth decision trees of the bagging ensemble, feature $X_1$ typically dominates the top layers of the tree, as we see in Figure \ref{hidden2d_tree.fig}.
+As we discuss in the sections above, in the Hidden2D example it is difficult for the subsequent splits on feature $X_2$ to capture the DGP function $f_2(X_2)$, when conditioned on the preceding splits on feature $X_1$.
 In SFS random forests, on the other hand, we force half of the splits in each tree to be on $X_2$.
 In doing so we capture the effect of the hidden pattern.